 In terms of data transfer, A2 Hosting is one of the first organizations to have offered high-speed SSDs, which are now a staple of their services and can enable your pages to be loaded faster.
 On average, you can expect your website to be anywhere from 10 to 20 times more responsive than the industry average if properly set-up and maintained.

 Although slightly more expensive for the starter pack, A2 Hosting’s proposal includes their recently introduced Turbo Servers package, which is to say that you will share your server with fewer clients than usual.
 In turn, this will give you more physical memory and a range of pre-configured caching options.
 It might seem like developer gibberish, but these are the tools that ultimately lead to above-standard performance.

 You don’t get a free domain with A2 Hosting like in the case of Bluehost, but you do benefit from free site transfer, as well as the possibility to host unlimited websites.

 |Ideal for||Small to Medium Enterprise||Small to Medium|

-Full disclosure; we could give less than a sexual intercourse about how popular a Web-host is.
+Full disclosure; we couldn’t care less about how popular a web-host is.
 But we always like to make the clarification so that some smart fellow wouldn’t say, hey but this host is more popular, what’s up with that?
 Popularity levels have more to do with advertising and marketing tactics than with actual hosting proficiency.
 So, which Web-host is more popular?
 Bluehost, without a doubt.
 A2 Hosting doesn’t even come close in terms of websites hosted or reach.
 Now that we are done with that, it’s time to move on to one of the most important criteria of choosing a host for your site; performance.

 When you purchase a hosting plan, you have some certain expectations.
 You want your website to be accessible, and quickly too.
 The best hosts deliver on this promise better than others— some are more reliable and faster than others.
 Let’s look at uptime, for instance.